teamwalnut/graphql-ppx/documentation/docs/introduction.md

 This documentation is a work in progress.
 Any feedback is welcome!
 :::

-GraphQL ppx provides simple GraphQL primitives to the ReasonML and OCaml programming language[^1].
+`graphql-ppx` provides simple GraphQL primitives to the ReasonML and OCaml programming language[^1].
 If you are using GraphQL with ReasonML, you are probably using this preprocessor extension.